dladowitz/little_cat_catering/README.md

-Little Cats in Chef Hats.
+Little cats in chef cats.
 What else where you expecting?